mbyrd3/nvidiaGpuMonPy/README.md

 # Nvidia Gpu Mon Py (NGMP)
 Nvidia Gpu Mon Py is a simple hardware monitoring program which uses pynvml to retrieve the gpu values.
-It can be used on its own to monitor your hardware locally or, along with NGMP Client, it can be monitored remotely
+It can be used on its own to monitor your hardware locally or, along with NGMP Client, it can be monitored remotely.
+Compatible with Nvidia GPUs only.

 ## Features
 - Remote monitoring (with Nvidia Gpu Mon Py Client)